In this section:

 The Chapter sponsors this competition to encourage the development of technical writing skills among students in grades 9, 10, 11, and 12.

-The award was started in 1962 and has been funded by the Chapter since 1964.
-The competition, formerly called the High School Science Writing Contest, was renamed to honor Austin T. Brown.
+The competition was started in 1962 by then Chapter President, Peter A. Smith.
+He helped establish, promote, and implement the Washington, D.C. chapter's Science Writing Contest for high school students in the Washington Metropolitan area.
+It has been funded by the Chapter since 1964.
+The competition, formerly called the High School Science Writing Contest, was renamed in the 1990s to honor Austin T. Brown, who managed the competitions for many years.
 Mr. Brown joined STC in 1967 and was an active leader, mentor, and supporter of the Washington, DC – Baltimore (WDCB) Chapter for many years until he followed the sun to Hawaii in the early 1990s.
 One of his special interests was this competition.
 He is a past president of the Chapter and of STC (1988-1989).
-In 1993, he was elected a Fellow, the highest rank the Society can confer on a member.
+Austin also served as a member of the STC Board of Directors, representing our region.
+In 1993, he was elected a Fellow, the highest rank the Society can confer on a member.: m

+STC reseeded the funds for the high school contest in 2002 with a grant of $1500 and it was renamed as the Austin T. Brown Technical Communication Award at the request of the STC Board.
 In the past, an award was given to the top three winners of a competition for the best technical papers.
-We have been unable to find volunteers to staff the Education Committee.
+Unfortunately, we have been unable to find volunteers to staff the Education Committee for the past several years.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
-In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Summit Competition for Technical Communication.

 Basis for judging